VirtXpro/virtxpro/README.md

 #### How easy is it to apply?

 It is extremely user friendly and includes a wide array of specific projects to choose from.
-Each VirtXpro virtual internship is equipped with modules, instructions, and resources to complete each task to guide each intern through their specific internship.
+Each virtXpro internship is equipped with instructions, and resources to complete each task to guide each intern through their specific internship.
 Each experience is self-paced to gain practical skills that will allow you to solve real client issues and find solutions.

 #### Unpaid AND Remote - Not sure if VirtXpro is for you?